-Consider a Treaty as something along the lines of a trade deal.
-The intention of the Treaty of Waitangi was presumably for there to be mutual and approximately equal benefits for both parties to the arrangement.
-If the intention wasn't for mutual benefit then nobody in their right mind would have signed it.
-The United Nations puts the rights of peoples as a pre-condition for Treaties.
-It is this notion of peoples having rights - rights to health and education and resources needed to attain such things - that grounds the idea of people being true to their word about deciding to mutually pursue peaceful co-existence rather than pursuing a path of an attempt at annihilation.
-The choice was made to uphold the rights of the indigenous peoples of New Zealand including their claim to health and education and resources needed to attain such things.
+We saw in the Charter that the United Nations puts the rights of peoples as a pre-condition for treaties.
+It is this notion of peoples having rights rights to health and education and resources needed to attain such things - that grounds the idea of people being true to their word about deciding to mutually pursue peaceful co-existence rather than pursuing a path of an attempt at annihilation.
+The choice was made to uphold the rights of the indigenous peoples of New Zealand including their claim to soverignty (freedom and self-determination) health and education and resources needed to attain such things.
 The intention of the Treaty wasn't to try and con Māori into giving up their rights or to con Māori into believing we were working to uphold their rights but actually taking every opportunity to take what the settlers could, when they would, at the expense of Māori for their own unequal benefit.

 There has been criticism of the Treaty Settlement Process insofar as it is based on a capitalist economic model of resources.
 There has been much criticism of capitalist economics, more generally, and particularly with respect to the commodification of things that are not intrinsically finite or limited in supply such as health and education.
-A Treaty Settlement process that offers x amount of dollars in reparation or y amount of shares in z business has been criticised as a process that has not contributed much for the attainment of human rights for a greater proportion of Māori.
+A Treaty Settlement process that offers x amount of dollars in reparation or y amount of shares in z business has been criticised as a process that has not contributed much for the attainment of human rights for a greater proportion of Māori (See, for example, Hurihanganui, 2018; Jones, 2018).

 If the Treaty of Waitangi was a treaty where the idea was to work together when it was expedient and con and lie and swindle when that was expedient then perhaps we can just say that Māori appear to be losing.
-It may well be true that some or even most Māori would console themselves with precisely this if the situation had have been reversed and there was calculated to be worse health (education etc) outcomes for non-Māori than Māori in society today.
-I suppose the greatest indicator that this is so is to look at the inequalities that exist within Māori peoples.
+It may well be true that some or even most Māori would console themselves with precisely this if the situation had have been reversed and there was calculated to be worse health outcomes for non-Māori than Māori in society today.
+I suppose the greatest indicator that this may be so is to look at the inequalities that exist within Māori peoples and see, for example, whether the primary beneficiary are all, most, some, or only a few people who are Māori.
 While it is true that the elite non-Māori generally earn more than the elite Māori, it is also true that there is a considerable inequality between the highest paid Māori and the most deprived Māori.
-If some elite group of non-Māori are biasing things in their favor with respect to the rest of their peoples, then one view of equality would be a situation where Māori similarly have an elite group of Māori similarly biasing things in their favor with respect to the rest of their peoples.

-This brings us to the issue of different notions of equity and what equity looks like.
-We can agree that equity has something to do with fairness.
-One way of considering equity as fairness is to consider inequalities that exist between Māori and non-Māori.
-Another way of considering equity as fairness is to consider inequalities that exist between the highest wealth and the lowest wealth people.
-With respect to the equitable development of health and education for Māori, one might think that equity for Māori is when the kids of the elite Māori have the same opportunities for training (for example) as the kids of the elite non-Māori.
-If rich white people have the opportunity to hide assets in trust funds, for example, then there should also be rich Māori people with similar opportunity to hide assets in trust funds, for example.
+This brings us to the issue that was raised in Chapter 2 about how there seem to be 3 notions of equity or pictures of what equity looks like.
+We can agree that equity has something to do with fairness as all of the notions seemed to employ this.
+One way of considering equity as fairness is to consider inequalities that exist between Māori and non-Māori (a sort of horizontal equity).
+Another way of considering equity as fairness is to consider inequalities that exist between the highest wealth and the lowest wealth people (a sort of vertical equity).
+With respect to the equitable development of health and education for Māori, one might think that equity for Māori is when the kids of the elite Māori have the same opportunities for training (for example) as the kids of the elite non-Māori (so horizontal equity with inheritance).
+If rich white people have the opportunity to hide assets in trust funds, for example, then perhaps equity for Māori is a case where there there are similar opportunities for rich Māori.